 We are also a participant in other affiliate link programs and the the links below are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.

 The more you understand about static electricity, the more you can do to prevent it.
 Static electricity is often caused by a static charge buildup that results from contact between materials.
 Shuffling your feet across the carpet is a common example of a situation that generates a static charge.
 Just imagine what this does to kitty’s fur as he romps across the carpet to play with his toys.
+To minimize static buildup, use a humidifier or anti-static spray.
+And if you’re in need of a deep clean, consider contacting a professional carpet cleaning salem service to ensure your carpets are free from any static-causing debris.

 The zap you feel when you touch your cat occurs because you are touching a grounded object (your cat), giving the static charge a path to the ground.
 It can be difficult to avoid generating a static charge in some situations, especially when there’s little humidity in the air, such as in the wintertime.